UNCLASSIFIED (U)

 (b) (U) If the beneficiary child was married and divorced before the Form I-730 was even filed, that beneficiary is eligible for Form I-730 benefits;

-(c) (U) If the beneficiary child was married at the time the principal was granted asylum or admitted as a refugee or at the time a Form I-730 was filed on that beneficiary’s behalf, even if the beneficiary subsequently divorced, that individual is not eligible for Form I-730 benefits.
+(c) (U) If the beneficiary child was married when the principal was granted asylum or admitted as a refugee or when a Form I-730 was filed on that beneficiary’s behalf, even if the beneficiary later divorced, that individual is not eligible for Form I-730 benefits.
 See 8 CFR 208.21(b) and 8 CFR 208.7(c), showing that the parent/child relationship must have existed at the time of the petitioner’s asylum grant or refugee admission and “at the time of filing” the Form I-730.

 9 FAM 203.5-15 (U) V92 BENEFICIARIES APPROVED TO TRAVEL